Jaybee020/Notifolks/backend/ReadMe.md

 | `borrowAmount` | `string` | **Required**. borrow amount to take for loan |
 | `tokenPairIndex` | `string` | **Required**. required token pair index to be used for loan |
 | `accountAddr` | `string` | **Required**. address of user wallet|

-response.body
+This returns an object that contains the escrow address for the loan and transactions signed by the escrow,escrow initiation transactions to be signed by the user and borrow transactions.Signed escrow initialziation transactions are to be kept in a list(usertx_0,signed_escrow_tx,usertx_1) and sent to the chain before borrow transactions are sent. response.body
 ```bash
 {   status:true,